diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 | **LDAP_DOMAIN** | The LDAP domain name, ex: `domain.com` |
 | **LDAP_BASEDN** | The LDAP base dn of domain, ex: `dc=DOMAIN,dc=COM` |

-At least three AD groups should be established for Diskover and set in web config.
+🔴 &nbsp;At least three AD groups should be established for Diskover and set in web config.
 Note that at login, the **ad/ldap user** will be checked if they are in one of the **ad/ldap groups** below.
 If they are not in any of these groups, they will be denied access to log in.

 | GROUP | DESCRIPTION |
 | --- | --- |